Skip to content

 8.2 Conditional Compilation

-Conditional compilation allows selectively including or excluding code based on conditions.
-This is a fundamental tool for cross-platform implementation.
+Conditional compilation allows us to selectively include or exclude code based on specific conditions.
+It is a fundamental tool for implementing cross-platform functionality.

 c